Deep-MI/FastSurfer/doc/overview/INSTALL.md

 [Example 2](EXAMPLES.md#example-2-fastsurfer-docker) explains how to run FastSurfer (for the full pipeline you will also need a FreeSurfer .license file!) and you can find details on how to [build your own image](https://github.com/Deep-MI/FastSurfer/blob/dev/Docker/README.md).

-### Native (Ubuntu 20.04 or Ubuntu 22.04)
+### Native (Linux)

+Other Linux distributions should also work, if the

-In a native install you need to install all dependencies (distro packages, FreeSurfer in the supported version, python dependencies) yourself.
+For a native installation you need to install all dependencies (distro packages, FreeSurfer in the supported version, python dependencies) yourself.
 Here we will walk you through what you need.

 #### 1. System Packages